 However, accessing a company’s official filing documents such as the Certificate of Incorporation, Annual Returns, Memorandum & Articles of Association can be an overwhelming task, especially when onboarding clients registered in a foreign country or with a complex and multi-jurisdictional structure.

 This blog series looks at various company registries, their history, their offering and how users can access them.
-After Hong Kong, let’s focus on our EU headquarters: Ireland.
+In this article, we are focusing on the country of our EU headquarters: Ireland.

 What is the role of Ireland's company register?

 In Ireland, the Companies Registration Office (CRO) is a government organisation under the Department of Enterprise, Trade and Employment.
 It is the central repository of public information on Irish companies, storing data and document images on registered entities in an electronic database.

 - Incorporation of companies;

 - Registration of companies’ post-incorporation documentation;

 - Enforcement of the Companies Act 2014 in relation to filing obligations of companies;

 - Registration of business names/changes in business name particulars;